MahmoudHegazi/simple_chess_js/how_to_move_piecses.md

 # Chess JS rules and (core moves)

+###### this main for me while devloping and for other js dev to know how handle chess game movment easy with 2D array all needed from u use same, array and use rule that uses row index and i index

 #### MAP (JS pandas part like 2DArray for move) (this make all pues movement lows using direct 2d array and just i and r to get target sqaure and assign it holder if accepted
 ```javascriptarr
 this.charactersIndexes = [